csi4999-mims/documentation/Local Development Environment/README.md

 ```

 This will clone the Website repository into the `C:\xampp\htdocs`
 directory.
-If you want to use the https method instead of the git
+If you want to use the https method instead of the ssh
 method, just replace `git@github.com:csi4999-mims/Website.git` with
 `https://github.com/csi4999-mims/Website.git`.